 According to 2018 statistics from the National Highway Traffic Safety Administration (NHTSA), 9,378 people died on American roads in crashes where speeding was a contributing factor.
 Hundreds of thousands more suffered injuries.

-If this happened to you and the other driver’s speeding led to your crash and injuries, a Center Township speeding accident lawyer may be able to help with your situation.
-For a free case review, call a team member from the Sevenish Law Firm, P.C. at (317) 636-7777 today.
+If this happened to you and the other driver’s speeding led to your crash and injuries, a Center Township speeding car accident lawyer may be able to help with your situation.
+For a free case review, contact a team member from the Sevenish Law Firm, P.C., today.

 Frequency of Speeding